Tycho-1/guilded_rose_solution/README.md

  - decrease days sel in
  - adjust quality when out of date

-## Using the distinction based on class in the function
+## Using the distinction based on class in the functions
- - avoiding any card coded values
+ - avoiding any hard coded values